The Happy JavaScript Module

 JSDoc or TypeScript definitions must be included.

-Documentation provided by either of those, especially JSDoc, gives developers the information they need in their IDE.
+Documentation provided by either of those, especially JSDoc, gives developers the information they need when they need it right inside their IDE.
 This makes learning, using, and debugging the module fast and efficient.

-These four criteria ensure superb performance, maximum compatibility, instant access, and great developer experience.
+Those four criteria ensure superb performance, maximum compatibility, instant access, and great developer experience.
+They make developers (and users) happy!

-There are already many really good “happy” modules available today, hence the need to qualify and set them apart from the rest of the frontend ecosystem.
+There are many “happy” modules available today, hence the need to qualify and set them apart from the rest of the frontend ecosystem.
 Some notable examples include:

 Underscore.js - functional utility library - a real classic!